ThatXliner/blog/_drafts/2020-11-9-modern-editor-war.md

 Wait, I never said I didn't use VS Code. ~~Well I actually use [VS Codium](https://vscodium.com) but that's pretty much the same.~~ I mainly use the debugger for Python.
 Goodbye print statement debugging! ~~I have no clue how to use the [pdb](https://docs.python.org/3/library/pdb.html) anyway~~.

-All in all, VS Code is quite productive.
-I personally don't like it having so much
+All in all, VS Code is quite productive if you know how to use it (see Vim).
+Although I personally don't like it having so much features to learn, I guess it would be fit for other people.

+~~Not to mention the .vscode folder it adds to your repo storing the per-project settings~~.

+#### Speed

+From the guys who've been making text editors for years, VS Code is pretty fast, especially for an Electron App.
+Although it's not being as fast as Vim, it feels faster than Atom, overall.
+I opened that JSON file in VS Code and it syntax highligted it instantly.

+### Conclusion

+In conclusion, all editors are good for other people.
+Use Vim if you want to use an editor that has high potential (but a steep learning curve); use Atom if you want a customizable (extending functionality or appearence) editor; and VS Code if you want a general purpose editor with IDE-like capabilities.

 [1]: https://www.vim.org/#:~:text=29%20years%20ago%20the%20very%20first%20version%20of%20Vim%20was%20built%20and%20distributed